Why Project Managers Should Track Time

 As well as looking forward for forecasting purposes, timesheets also let you look back.
 How long did it take to complete the software testing last time?
 You’ll be able to tell to the nearest hour.
 That is really useful information to have when you are planning your next period of software testing.
 Your estimates for future work can be informed and improved by actual examples of where those tasks have been carried out in the past.

 Time tracking might be an awkward subject to bring up with the team, but EPM tools make it easy to integrate into your project management methods.
-Once you’ve got robust time tracking in place and seen the information that comes out of that, you’ll want to keep working with timesheets forever!
+Once you’ve got robust ability to track time in place and seen the information that comes out of that, you’ll want to keep working with timesheets forever!